roxnlopez/php-crud/README.md

 	RewriteRule ^cars/$ controllers/cars.php?action=index
 	```

 1. You can probably guess what's coming next.
 That controller folder and file we just referenced in `.htaccess`?
 We need to create that.
+(Do that now.)

 1. Since this is a PHP file, we need to create a `<?php` tag.
 Also, notice that we have a **V**iew and a **C**ontroller.
 Are we missing something?
 Yes we are.
 And we'll get there soon enough.
 For now, start your `cars.php` file this way: